§ When he

 defecation may have lost some of its power to shock, but the

-judge declared the novel not obscene.
+American judge ruled that the novel is not obscene.

 Thanks to John Glendening for pointing out, in a personal

-remarked on this––in print, at least.
+has yet remarked on this––in print, at least.